kevmesi/EmployeeDirectoryApp/README.md

-# Employee Directory Spring Boot App wiht Thymeleaf
+# Employee Directory Spring Boot App with Thymeleaf

 Task: Design an app to track employees in a web browser.